-In terms of spec, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
+In terms of specs, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
 With the exception of the base model, video card options switched to AMD.
 The processor and RAM got a big boost across the entire iMac range.

 The joy of unibody iMac and a Magic Mouse

-From a manufacturing perspective, the biggest change with the iMac, however, was undoubtedly the shift toward a “unibody” manufacturing process.
+From a production perspective, the biggest change for the iMac was undoubtedly the shift toward a “unibody” manufacturing process.
 Apple knows that most customers don’t care much about how the company manufactures its devices, so long as the results look good and work well.

 But with unibody, it was different.
 The move to unibody proved so significant that Apple design chief Jony Ive took to the stage in 2008 to talk about it.

 Unibody design allowed Apple to mill products from single blocks of aluminum.
 This inverted the traditional manufacturing process, by removing material rather than adding it during construction.
-This a single piece could replace multiple parts, offering manufacturing and design advantages.
+Thus a single piece could replace multiple parts, offering manufacturing and design advantages.

 Ive and his colleagues started seriously looking at cutting-edge machining processes when they worked on the iPhone in 2005.
-Apple invested heavily in the technology in 2007.
+Apple subsequently invested heavily in manufacturing technology in 2007.
 Cupertino even cut a deal with a Japanese manufacturer to buy every single CNC milling machine it could make for three years — up to 20,000 per year.

 The unibody design process made its debut on the 2008 MacBook Air.
-Then it filtered out to other Apple products including the iPhone, iPad and, yes, the iMac.
+Then it filtered out to other Apple products including the iPhone, iPad and, yes, the 27-inch iMac.

-The new Magic Mouse that accompanied the iMac continued this design aesthetic, with a distinct lack of buttons and moving parts.
+The new Magic Mouse that accompanied the iMac continued this minimalist design aesthetic, with a distinct lack of buttons and moving parts.
 Using technology similar to the iPhone and the MacBook trackpad, it eschewed a scroll wheel for a hard, acrylic multitouch surface.
 It was the mouse Steve Jobs always wanted.

 Aluminum iMac: A design Apple could stick with